International Exchange August 3-9, 2017. Indigenous Art, Culture and Environment.

 More can be seen on our "Native Like Water" 2014 video Production "ruff cut" with On Native Ground (below)

-Visit Rainforests, world famous Panama Canal, the highly acclaimed Bio-Museum, Atlantic Caribbean and Pacific Oceans.
+Visit Rainforests, world famous Panama Canal, Atlantic Caribbean and Pacific Oceans, Botanical Medicine Trail, Dule Cultural Arts Festival.
 Small group, informal, no-pressure, inter-generational learning.
-We will share and visit with the Indigenous Nations of Guna Yala, Embera, and Nogbe peoples.
+We will share and visit with the Indigenous Nations of Guna Yala, Embera, and Nogbe peoples and more.

 Questions and Topics covered on Panama Travel program: Aug 3-9